armory/docs/content/en/continuous-deployment/installation/armory-operator/op-quickstart.md

 * See advanced manifest configuration in the  {{< linkWithTitle "op-config-manifest.md" >}} guide.
 * See advanced configuration using Kustomize in the {{< linkWithTitle "op-config-kustomize.md" >}} guide.
 * See the {{< linkWithTitle "op-troubleshooting.md" >}} guide if you encounter issues.
-* If you are deploying Armory Continuous Deployment,you may need to override the default settings for the Halyard Container for some advanced features.
+* If you are deploying Armory Continuous Deployment, you may need to override the default settings for the Halyard container for some advanced features.
 See the {{< linkWithTitle "op-advanced-config.md" >}} guide.
 * Learn how to {{< linkWithTitle "op-manage-operator.md" >}}.